 Non-Surgical Treatment for Uterine Fibroids

 Dr. Handley at North Texas Fibroids is an experienced Interventional Radiologist who has a team of highly trained fibroid specialists.
-If you're interested in Uterine Fibroid Embolization in the Dallas-Fort Worth, TX, area, contact us today to schedule an appointment.
-Call North Texas Fibroids at (972) 724-2000 or schedule an appointment online.
+If you’re interested in Uterine Fibroid Embolization or UFE treatment in the Dallas-Fort Worth, TX, area, contact us today to schedule an appointment.
+Call North Texas Fibroids at (972) 640-9720 or schedule an appointment online.

 Once you and your doctors(s) have determined that Uterine Fibroid Embolization (UFE) is the right fibroid treatment option for you, here are some of the things you’ll need to know before, during and after treatment.

 Your Interventional Radiologist (IR) will explain to you in detail all of the pre-procedure tests prescribed.
 Also during your consult, you should let your doctor know if you are allergic to any medications, shellfish, iodine, contrast agents, or gelatin to minimize the risk of a reaction as a result of the fibroid treatment procedure.
 You and your doctor also should decide what type of sedation will work best for you.
 Most doctors use conscious sedation, which means you will be awake during the procedure but you will feel groggy.

 UFE is performed as an outpatient fibroid treatment procedure at our center in Flower Mound.
 After you arrive, you will be prepped for the procedure by our Radiology staff.
 This includes initiating the sedation and other medication discussed during your consult.
 Other medications to help manage post-procedure effects may also be administered at this time.
 It is important to discuss with your IR which medications will be used in the management of your post-procedure care.
 Once you feel groggy or sleepy, you will be moved to the Radiology Suite, where the fibroid treatment will be performed.